seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part16-Building-PNL-Report.md

 )
 ```

-Now an account with no activity in the given range still appears in the results (with totalDebitCents/totalCreditCents both 0, thanks to COALESCE), rather than disappearing from the report — which matters because a real P&L should show all income/expense accounts an org has used at some point, with $0 for ones with no activity this period, not silently omit them.
+Now an account with no activity in the given range still appears in the results (with `totalDebitCents`/`totalCreditCents` both 0, thanks to COALESCE), rather than disappearing from the report — which matters because a real P&L should show all income/expense accounts an org has used at some point, with $0 for ones with no activity this period, not silently omit them.

 This kind of subtlety — LEFT JOIN filtering conditions belonging in ON versus WHERE — is a genuinely common source of report bugs in any system, not just accounting ones.
 Good to have hit it here, in a safe learning context, rather than in a real report later.

 ### 5. Build the report page

-Create src/app/dashboard/reports/profit-and-loss/page.tsx.
-It should accept startDate and endDate as URL search params (so the date range is bookmarkable/shareable), default to the current month if none provided, call getProfitAndLoss, and render a simple report layout:
+Create `src/app/dashboard/reports/profit-and-loss/page.tsx`.
+It should accept `startDate` and `endDate` as URL search params (so the date range is bookmarkable/shareable), default to the current month if none provided, call `getProfitAndLoss`, and render a simple report layout:

 ```tsx
 import { auth } from "@clerk/nextjs/server";